Custom.MT

 Language variants can be fixed by adding a secondary MT engine that translates US to UK and Continental Spanish to Latam.
 A lot of such optimization work is necessary this year.

-5. Stronger Adoption of Open-Source MT
+5. Stronger Adoption of Open-Source Machine Translation

 Training your own MT engine has never been easier.
 Students do that in classes by downloading OpenNMT and MarianNMT from Github.
 Baseline training data is abundant with terabytes of translations in major languages downloadable from the EU-funded project websites.
 No longer the monopoly of search engines, the treasure of the Internet is up for grabs.